craftercms/docs/source/by-role/system-admin/security/index.rst

 """"""""""""""""""""""""""""""""""""""""""""""""
 Configure Studio for Header-Based Authentication
 """"""""""""""""""""""""""""""""""""""""""""""""
-Configuring Studio for header-based authentication is very simple: in your Authoring installation, go to ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` and add the following lines to :ref:`studio-config-override.yaml <studio-configuration-files>` (of course, make any appropriate configuration changes according to your system):
+Configuring Studio for header-based authentication is very simple: in your Authoring installation, go to ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` and add the following lines to ``studio-config-override.yaml`` (of course, make any appropriate configuration changes according to your system):

 .. code-block:: properties
     :linenos: